The following series have their own pages:

-- The march of the Diplodocus in the opening of "Time of the Titans" in the original Walking with Dinosaurs.
+- The march of the Diplodocus in the opening of "Time of the Titans".

 - The opening to Cruel Sea is probably the most memorable moment of the entire series, when Branagh narrates "The predator is laying in wait for its prey, waiting to strike," with a Eustreptospondylus peering into the ocean expectantly - when suddenly a giant Liopleurodon leaps out of the water, snatching the large theropod off the land for a tasty meal.
 The episode title card, "Cruel Sea", punctuates the moment.